 Photo: Rajib Ghosh / Wikimedia Commons / Image For Representation Only

-Another one of the places to visit in Chittoor is the stunning Kailasakona Waterfalls.
+Another one of the places for Chittoor trip is the stunning Kailasakona Waterfalls.
 The waterfall is located near Narayanavanam Mandal, making it an easily accessible tourist spot.
 Beyond the picturesque beauty of the waterfall itself, the place around has a lot of spiritual significance where there is a temple of Lord Shiva and Goddess Parvati.
 The waterfall’s height is around 40 feet and with the stunning views of the lush greenery and the dense forests around.

 Location: Chittoor, Andhra Pradesh